 Seeking Treatment for Marijuana Addiction

-The last thing someone with an addiction wants to do is admit they need help, and treatment for them might seem like the last thing they want to do.
+The last thing someone with an addiction wants to do is admit they need help.
+Treatment for them might seem like the last thing they want to do.
 Here are some things you can do to help:

 - Offer encouragement and resources